 Seeing a dental professional regularly and trusting his or her advice will help you to best maintain your oral health and minimize expense, time, and discomfort.
 If you decide to get a dental implant and are feeling anxious or fearful, find ways to feel more in

 control of your experience.
 Sedation dentistry may be your best option to help you relax and comfortable have your implant procedure.

 • Ask your periodontist, Drs.
-Craddock and Godat, to explain the procedure.
+Roger D. Craddock and Mitchel S. Godat, to explain the procedure.
 Knowing exactly what will occur when the dental implant is placed can help put

 your mind at ease.